 All of the choices can seem a bit overwhelming at first glance, as can simply betting on the Super Bowl itself.
 Beyond trying to choose the potential winner of the game, there are all kinds of options on the Super Bowl betting menu.
 So, how can you legally place bets online?
 Where are the best places to wager?
 What are the best types of bets to consider?

-For answers to those questions and everything else you need to know about Super Bowl betting, read on.
-This betting guide covers the ins and outs of how to bet online as well as the best Super Bowl betting sites.
+For answers to those questions and everything else you need to know about Super Bowl betting, scroll down.
+This betting guide covers the ins and outs of how to bet online (including from NY and Chicago) as well as the best Super Bowl betting sites.

 If you’re looking to place your Super Bowl bets online, you won’t have a lack of options.
 A number of operators provide services in many legal gambling states.

 Check out the list above for some of the best sportsbooks and apps to use in already legalized states.

 After you’ve registered an account at an online sportsbook, you’ll find Super Bowl 54 markets under the NFL tab and be able to flip through all of the betting options available.

 And there are a lot of betting options.
 Standard bets such as spreads, moneylines and totals will all be right there for you to see alongside an expanded menu for Super Bowl Sunday.